Live Life Living: Other songs

 "Only Human" was released for exclusive iTunes download upon pre-order of the album, on 26 March 2014.
 The opening track, "Next Year" was premiered on 30 June.
 The album's eighth track and also title track, "Live Life Living" was premiered on 1 July.
 "Seen You" premiered through Capital on 3 July.
 A music video for "Take Me as I Am" was released on 7 July 2014 to promote the album release.

 In the week before the album's release, Amazon released an album minimix for free.

 On 7 July 2014, Example released a video for "Take Me as I Am".

 Tours

-On 31 January, Gleave announced a mini-tour, named The Ultimate Weekender, would take place from 13–15 March.
+On 31 January, Gleave announced a mini-tour, named The Ultimate Weekender, would take place from 13 to 15 March.
 The tour took places at smaller venues in three different cities across the United Kingdom (London, Manchester and Glasgow), with an after-party to follow each gig, giving a total of six gigs.
 Tickets for the tour were in limited supply and were obtained through application forms on his official website.

 Example went on a 26-date tour, starting on 19 October and finishing on 27 November 2014.